HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/custom-themes.md

 ### Messages

-The strings used in the templates are loaded from message bundles.
-A theme that extends another theme will inherit all messages from the parent’s message bundle and you can override individual messages by adding `<THEME TYPE>/messages/messages_en.properties` to your theme.
+FTL templates loads all the messages from a message bundle.
+If a theme is extending an existing theme, it will inherit all the messages from its parent's message bundle.
+You can also override individual messages by adding `<THEME TYPE>/messages/messages_en.properties` file to the theme.

-For example to replace `Username` on the login form with your `Username` for the `hcl-base` create the file `themes/hcl-base/login/messages/messages_en.properties` with the following content:
+For example to override `Username` in the `hcl-base` theme on the login form, create the file `themes/hcl-base/login/messages/messages_en.properties` with the following content:

 ```properties
 usernameOrEmail=User